Skip to main content

 Script Coverage Analysis

 When browser analysis is enabled, the ScriptCoverageAnalyzer component uses Chrome’s Profiler domain to measure JavaScript code coverage.
 This identifies scripts that are safe to defer, improving page load performance by reducing parser-blocking JavaScript.
+The same Coverage-API technique drives removing unused JavaScript with Chrome coverage.

 How It Works